awsdocs/application-auto-scaling-user-guide/doc_source/security_iam_id-based-policy-examples.md

 ## Permissions required for API actions on target services and CloudWatch<a name="application-auto-scaling-additional-permissions"></a>

-To successfully configure and use Application Auto Scaling with the target service, IAM users must be granted the required permissions for Amazon CloudWatch and for each target service for which they will configure scaling\.
-Use the following policies to give users the minimum permissions required to work with target services and CloudWatch\.
+To successfully configure and use Application Auto Scaling with the target service, end users must be granted permissions for Amazon CloudWatch and for each target service for which they will configure scaling\.
+Use the following policies to grant the minimum permissions required to work with target services and CloudWatch\.

 **Topics**
 + [AppStream 2\.0 fleets](#permissions-for-appstream-fleets)